stormbl8/laravel-php8/readme.md

-#  LAMP with Docker Compose
+#  Laravel with Docker Compose

 A basic Laravel stack environment built using Docker Compose.
 It consists of the following: